Rush fan page

 Moving Pictures

-This is the one without Peart's picture that was on the vinyl.
-The 40th anniversary edition is the most current CD-ROM, (it doesn't have Peart's picture either).
-It has two extra CDs with the two days of concerts at the Maple Leaf Gardens, 24-25 March 1981.
+The 40th anniversary edition is the most current CD-ROM, (it doesn't have Peart's picture, same as the original CD), but has two CD extras from the concerts at the Maple Leaf Gardens, 24-25 March 1981.
 This is the 2021 remaster, mixed by Terry Brown.
-Three music videos were released with the original album: Limelight, Tom Sawyer, and Vital Signs (also included with Through the Camera Eye).
+Three music videos were released with the original album: Limelight, Tom Sawyer, and Vital Signs (also included with the Through the Camera Eye compilation).
 The first two were included with Rush Chronicles — The DVD Collection.
+Three singles were released.
+The first is Limelight, released 25 February 1981, with YYZ on side B. The second is Vital Signs, released March 1981 in the UK, with In the Mood on side B (from their debut album).
+Last was Tom Sawyer, released May 1981, with Witch Hunt on side B.

 Exit… Stage Left